Should I roll over my 401(k) into an IRA?

 • Other qualified scenarios as described by the IRS

-With a Roth IRA, you contribute with post-tax dollars so you can withdraw your contributions any time tax free without penalty.
-However, earnings are only eligible for tax- and penalty-free withdrawal after the account has been open at least for five years and you’re at least 59 1/2.
+With a Roth IRA, you contribute with post-tax dollars, and you can withdraw your contributions at any time tax-free without penalty.
+However, earnings are only eligible for tax- and penalty-free withdrawal after the account has been open for at least five years and you’re at least 59 1/2.

 The two most common types of IRAs are traditional IRAs and Roth IRAs.
 Here is a checklist to evaluate which one makes more sense for you: